Arpaio ad accuses challenger of abusing wifePosted: Updated:

-PHOENIX (AP) -- Maricopa County Sheriff Joe Arpaio has launched a TV commercial that accuses his Democratic rival Paul Penzone of abusing his wife in a 2003 domestic dispute, an allegation that the challenger vigorously denies.
+Maricopa County Sheriff Joe Arpaio has launched a TV commercial that accuses his Democratic rival Paul Penzone of abusing his wife in a 2003 domestic dispute.

-Penzone called a news conference Thursday to deny that he ever struck or pushed his wife, point out that he reported the dispute to police and said that it was his wife who hit him in the head during the dispute with a hockey stick.
+Penzone said it was his wife who hit him in the head during the dispute with a hockey stick.

 Earlier in the campaign, Penzone ran a commercial that accused Arpaio's office of refusing to investigate the molestation of a 6-year-old and tried to cast doubt about Arpaio's reputation for being tough on crime.